hargoniX/master/thesis/thesis.typ

 The primary mechanism of Nunchaku to avoid encoding higher-order functions is its specializer.
 However, specialization occurs several steps before predicates are eliminated, making the specializer oblivious to new opportunities further down the pipeline.
-To counteract this, I modified the specializer to be able to work with the later logics of the pipeline and placed a second specialization pass after predicate elimination.
+To counteract this, I modified the specializer to be able to work with the logics of later pipeline steps and placed a second specialization pass after predicate elimination.
 This results in Nunchaku producing the same function for `List_inv a_inv` as it would have for a manually specialized version:
 ```nun